YamasakiRhys/post-install-config/README.md

 <h2>Configuration Steps</h2>

 <p>
-Log into as an admin user via http://localhost/osTicket/scp then click on Admin Panel in the top right then hover over the Agents tab and then click on Roles.
+Log into osTicket as an admin user via http://localhost/osTicket/scp then click on Admin Panel in the top right then hover over the Agents tab and then click on Roles.
 </p>
 <br />